phxql/easy-krypto/doc/howto.md

-// We can use that salt to generate a key from a password val password = "secret".toCharArray() val key = symmetric.keys.createKeyFromPassword(password, salt)
+// We can use that salt to generate a key from a password val password = "secret".toCharArray() val key = symmetric.keys.createFromPassword(password, salt)

-// And now we can use that key to encrypt something val plaintext = symmetric.plaintexts.createPlaintextFromString("Hello EasyKrypto") val ciphertext = symmetric.encrypt(plaintext, key)
+// And now we can use that key to encrypt something val plaintext = symmetric.plaintexts.createFromString("Hello EasyKrypto") val ciphertext = symmetric.encrypt(plaintext, key)
 ```

-Decryption is the other way around: load the salt from the file and use the same password in the `createKeyFromPassword`
+Decryption is the other way around: load the salt from the file and use the same password in the `createFromPassword`
 method to get the decryption key.